LibraryCarpentry/lc-open-refine/episodes/13-looking-up-data.md

 You can use this function to compare the contents of two OpenRefine projects, or to use data between the two projects.

-The [VIB-Bits extension](https://www.bits.vib.be/index.php/software-overview/openrefine) adds a number of very useful functions to OpenRefine including a way of using the 'cross' function with simply point-and-click functionality which makes looking up data from other projects much easier.
+The [VIB-Bits extension](https://www.bits.vib.be/index.php/software-overview/openrefine) adds a number of very useful functions to OpenRefine.
+One of them is "Add column(s) from other projects...", which provides a dialog window to help you work with the `cross` function with less typing.